bmxdemo/bmxproject/logbook/postings/20170622_ToneStability_and_Acrylic/index.md

 ### Introduction

 In this amalgamation, I present two unrelated data sets: the first of these sets is a measurement of the stability of the OMT measurements in response to a tone generator, while the second is a measurement of the reflectiveness of two thicknesses of acrylic when placed in front of the OMT.
-This entry is a work in progress and will most likely be finished by Friday, as now I am just focused on entering the plots for others who are interested to see.

 ### Tone Stability

+For these following data points, my mode of analysis was simply analyzing the mean (log10) power as a function of time.
+The breakdown of these plots is explained following their presentation.

 One hour of data:

 |![alt-text](../20170622_ToneStability_and_Acrylic/high_amp.png)|![alt-text](../20170622_ToneStability_and_Acrylic/low_amp.png)|